Hudson's Bay Company: 2025 liquidation and dissolution

 On 27 May, it was announced by the liquidator that HBC's intellectual property rights had been purchased by Canadian Tire for $30 million.
 The property consisted of the Hudson's Bay name, trademarks, logos, coat of arms, and stripes pattern, as well as many slogans, including Zellers's catchphrase, "Lowest price is the law".
 However, the Zellers brand itself was not acquired by Canadian Tire.
 The purchase of intellectual property by Canadian Tire required that HBC be renamed during the final liquidation proceedings to avoid confusion with the trademark acquired.
 By August 13, the company changed its name to 1242939 B.C.
 Unlimited Liability Co., which will be responsible for selling the former HBC's leases and auctioning its remaining art and artifacts.

-The Heffel Gallery was appointed to auction off 1,700 pieces of art and 2,700 artifacts including the 1670 royal charter.
-In July 2025, the Weston family agreed to pay $12.5 million for the royal charter document in order to donate it to the Canadian Museum of History in Gatineau, Quebec, pending court approval.
-Written on parchment and bearing the seal of King Charles II, the document had been displayed at HBC's head office in Toronto.
+In August 2025, filings revealed that the Hudson's Bay trademarks has transferred Zellers trademarks to Les Ailes de la Mode Inc., a defunct Quebec-based retailer run by Issac Benitah, owner of Fairweather and International Clothiers.

-On October 2025, Canadian Tire announced that they would be marketing Hudson's Bay Point Blankets at their stores.
+In October 2025, Canadian Tire announced that they would be marketing Hudson's Bay Point Blankets at their stores.

+A 2026 Canadian Press report indicated that the company was still being unwound through court proceedings.